RaneemAlRushud/Pandas_EDA_2ed_CaseStudy/README.md

   <h1> :star2:  Exploratory Data Analysis  </h1>
   <h3> 💡 Q1: Is there a relation between popularity and Vote ? <h3>
+    Figure 1.
-  <h3> 💡 Q2: which youtube video ID in GB had the highest number of views ? <h3>
+  <h3> 💡 Q2: which youtube video ID in CA had the highest number of views ? <h3>
+    Figure 2.
   <h3> 💡 Q3: What are the top 5 videos generate the highest revenue? <h3>

-Figure 1.
-Provisions provided by the Ku Klux Klan by type during the 1990's, omitting society provisions.
+    Figure 3.